 (Dietary Recommendations Info source: Shona Wilkson at Nature’s Best– lots of info on vitamin D and other vitamins on there)

 I hope this blog post helps!
 I found this article really interesting to write so if you have any other vitamins or minerals you’d like me to write about, please do let me know.
-Otherwise, it might be a good idea to check out my blog on the best supplements to take for gut health and IBD and my gut health shopping list.
-You can also join my free ‘Balanced Belly’ email club where you’ll receive 2 free ebooks about IBD and a weekly newsletter full of advice, research and recipes.
+Otherwise, it might be a good idea to check out my blog on how Magnesium is also linked to IBD.